ucsb-cs156/w24/_lectures/week03a.md

 Today we start: <https://ucsb-cs156.github.io/w24/lab/team01.html>

+There will also be a presentation adding more details to the web app picture from last week.
+More specifically, we'll be exploring how a request is precisely handled by the jpa02 app locally and when deployed to a dokku server.

-And today's participation activity is this one:
+Afterward, today's participation activity is this one:

 <https://ucsb-cs156.github.io/w24/hwk/p08/>